Fraccs/ansible-playbooks/README.md

 ## Disclaimer

 > Some roles contain my personal information (name, email, user..).
-If you wish to use those playbooks make sure to match yor personal information first.
+If you wish to use those playbooks make sure they match your personal information first.

 ## Get Started